Western Zone Obesity Network · Patient Guide

 • A dietitian to help with nutrition

-• A psychologist or counsellor for mental-health support
+• A psychologist or counsellor for mental health support

 • A kinesiologist or exercise specialist

-• Internal medicine specialists, for complex conditions
+• Internal medicine specialists (for complex medical conditions)

 • Your bariatric surgeon